Maluwe Mosque

-Maluwe Mosque is a mosque located on the Bole road in the West Gonja District in the Savannah region of Ghana.
-It was formerly in the Northern region.
+The Maluwe Mosque is a mosque located on the Bole road in the West Gonja District in the Savannah region of Ghana.
 Maluwe is a small village east of Bui National Park.

-History
+Overview

 According to an imam of the mosque, it was built by a Muslim missionary from Mali.
-He built five mud mosques as he passed through the region along the way.
+He built five adobe mosques as he passed through the region along the way.

+The Maluwe Mosque was built with adobe in the Sudano-Sahelian style and has two pyramid-like minarets that are also taller than Bole Mosque but does not reach the heights of Banda Nkwanta Mosque.
+The mosque has larger parapets than the Larabanga Mosque.
+It also has two buttresses on the west side which are thicker and box-shaped.